5 Differences between Leaders and Parents

 Leadership isn't a power trip.
 Leaders need capable people who are continually growing, not sycophants who have been manipulated to be servile.
 To be a leader, you have to love 'em or you'll lose 'em.
 Loving them doesn't mean parenting them...
 It means truly leading them with a heart for doing right by them.

 The CONNECT2Lead Blog and training programs are products of People First Productivity Solutions.
 We build organizational strength by putting people first.
-If you’d like to read more in the Love 'Em or Lose 'Em Series for Leaders, subscribe to the CONNECT2Lead Blog RSS Feed.
+If you’d like to read more in the Love 'Em or Lose 'Em Series for Leaders, Subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog.